 It’s not the worst thing to be quarantined in Hawaii on Oahu’s North Shore.
 For professional surfer and 2-time World Surf League Champion John John Florence, taking a pause this year has been a blessing in disguise.
 With all major surf competitions canceled in 2020, Florence has used this year to focus on the things that matter most–reconnecting with his roots, focusing on recovery, and mentally resetting his expectations.
-Today, WHOOP is excited to announce our partnership with John John, a long-time WHOOP member, as he prepares for the biggest stage yet competing as an Olympic athlete.

 John John and his brother Nathan started using WHOOP over 3 years ago.
 Since becoming a WHOOP member, Florence has experienced some of the lowest and highest points of his career.
 In June of 2019, he was contending for another world title at the Oi Rio Pro in Brazil when he ruptured his ACL while competing.
 He felt his knee buckle and immediately knew something was wrong.